Copyright (c) 2025 Microsoft Corporation.

 The AutoE component automates relative comparisons of RAG methods using the LLM-as-a-judge approach.
 It presents an LLM with pairs of answers, along with the query and target metric, in a counterbalanced order.
 The model then judges whether the first answer wins, loses, or ties with the second.
 Aggregating these judgments across multiple queries and trials yields win rates for each method.

-In the example below, we compare Vector RAG (baseline) with two competing methods: GraphRAG's Global Search and LazyGraphRAG.
-We use 100 synthetic questions (50 activity-local and 50 activity-global) generated from 1,397 AP News health-related articles using AutoQ.
+In the example below, we compare Vector RAG with short context (retrieves 50 text chunks) against Vector RAG with long context (retrieves 200 text chunks).
+We use synthetic questions generated from AP News health-related articles using AutoQ, covering data-global, data-local, and data-linked question types.
 Each query is evaluated in 4 counterbalanced trials across four default metrics (comprehensiveness, diversity, empowerment, and relevance), using GPT-4.1 as the judge.

 Choosing the right LLM judge is critical: less capable models may introduce biases and yield unreliable results.
 A useful first step in validating a judge model is to run an A/A test — comparing a RAG method against itself.
 This should result in a ~0.5 win rate with no statistically significant differences.